-Each homeless student shall be provided services comparable to services offered to other students in the school attended by the homeless student including the following:
+Each homeless student is provided services comparable to services offered to other students in the school attended by the homeless student including the following:

 - transportation services;

-- educational services for which the student meets the eligibility criteria, such as services provided under Title I, educational programs for children with disabilities, and educational programs for students with limited English proficiency;
+- educational services for which the student meets the eligibility criteria, such as services provided under Title I, educational programs for children with disabilities, and educational programs for English learners;

 - programs for gifted and talented students; and